 A general ledger is a master of all the accounts your company has—it’s the complete record of financial transactions over the life of the company.

-I got this here.
+We got this here.

-Why are some transactions posting and non-posting?
-Let’s look at the non-posting transactions one by one: I’ll define them and explain why they don’t show up on general ledger reports.
+For the record, it is odd that “statement” is listed here.
+Technically, a statement is not a transaction.
+But let’s not get off topic here.
+You’re probably wondering why some transactions are posting and others are non-posting.
+Let’s look at the non-posting transactions one by one to decipher.
+We’ll define each and explain why they don’t show up on general ledger reports:

 The general ledger can be the most useful tool in your business—it’s a simple way to view spending in order to keep you business on track.
 Specifically:

 If you aren’t a user of a major accounting software, you obviously won’t be able to access your general ledger automatically.
 It’s a good time to note that it’s pretty important you invest in an accounting software, as it will make managing your finances much more streamlined and organized.
 If you’re not quite there yet, though, and you want a general ledger, here is a round-up of a few great general ledger templates: